Vaccines and Immunization

 - Shingles (Herpes Zoster)

-From infants to senior citizens, timely immunizations are one of the most important ways for you to protect yourself and others from serious diseases and infections.
-If you're a parent, the New York State Department of Health, the CDC and the American Academy of Pediatrics all recommend that you keep your children up-to-date with the recommended vaccination schedule.
-It's also important for adults to be sure that they've received all the vaccinations recommended for adults (PDF, 70KB, 2pg.).
+From infants to senior citizens, getting vaccines on time is one of the most important ways to protect yourself and others from serious diseases and infections.
+If you are a parent, the New York State Department of Health, the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics all recommend that you keep your children up-to-date with the recommended vaccination schedule.
+It's also important for adults to be sure that they have received all the vaccines recommended for adults.

-The New York State Department of Health's Bureau of Immunization is here to help you find reliable information on vaccines and immunizations.
-Our goal is to help reduce the likelihood of vaccine-preventable diseases by making sure children, seniors and everyone in between receive the vaccines they need.
-The Bureau's mission is to assure that:
+The New York State Department of Health (NYSDOH) Bureau of Immunization is here to help you find reliable information on vaccines and immunization.
+The Bureau's mission is to reduce illnesses, complications and deaths from vaccine-preventable diseases in New Yorkers of all ages.
+Our goals are to assure that:

-- Health care providers and the public have up-to-date answers to vaccine questions.
+- Healthcare providers and the public have up-to-date information on immunization recommendations and standards of practice and accurate answers to vaccine questions.